Kristina01111000/Drws_site/README.md

-Check to see if the link tracking works for 40Q, look at link below to find where, i clicked it 3 times today, see if it shows up https://www.wpbeginner.com/wp-tutorials/how-to-track-link-clicks-and-button-clicks-in-wordpress/ file downloads are being tracked now by monster, they should count as an event -> on google analytics, not shown on monster the fact that the 40Q is in a file not originally from the wordpress site is what makes it so hard to track the link tracker works! -> it does not, the file download tracker works, not the link that i put in try to get the link tracker to work
+Check to see if the link tracking works for 40Q, look at link below to find where, i clicked it 3 times today, see if it shows up https://www.wpbeginner.com/wp-tutorials/how-to-track-link-clicks-and-button-clicks-in-wordpress/ file downloads are being tracked now , they should count as an event -> on google analytics the fact that the 40Q is in a file not originally from the wordpress site is what makes it so hard to track

 -> make a different button to make sure its not the image that is acusing the problem added link test to quiz page: https://growingholistically.com/quiz/ clicked it 4 times, check tomorrow